 A friend who knows I love the outdoors and photography suggested I visit the Kugler Woods Waterfall in Stockton, New Jersey.
-I found excellent information on The Outbound.
-The waterfall is tiny but I got some great long exposure shots on my iPhone 6 (try the Pro Cam app) and Nikon DSLR.
-The flow of water is dependent on the amount of rainfall.
+I found excellent information on The Outbound website.
+The waterfall is tiny, but I got some fantastic long-exposure shots on my iPhone 6 (using the Pro Cam app) and Nikon DSLR.
+I think the flow of water is dependent on the amount of rainfall.
 I will visit again when the spring rains start.

 Getting close to the water with the lens was challenging.
-The rocks were slippery from the moisture which in this care was ice.
+The rocks were slippery from the moisture, which in this case was ice.
 Did I mention it was cold?

 I struggled with the long exposure.
 I used my AF-S DX Nikkor 18-55mm f/3.5-5.6G lens for all the images.
-Because the lens focus ring only works in manual mode, I had to focus with the lens in auto-mode, get my exposure readings, switch the lens to manual, and then carefully attach my 10 stop Hoya Pro 52mm 1000x Neutral Density Filter.
+Because the lens focus ring only works in manual mode, I focused with the lens in auto-mode, locked in the exposure readings, switched the lens to manual, and then carefully attached a ten-stop Hoya Pro 52mm 1000x Neutral Density Filter.
 I had to do this for every capture.
 I'm saving up either the Tokina 11-16mm f/2.8 AT-X116 Pro DX II Digital Zoom Lens or the Sigma 8-16mm f/4.5-5.6 DC HSM FLD AF Ultra-Wide Zoom Lens.
 I haven't decided which lens to buy.
 From what I read on Lensrentals, the Tokina has better image quality than the Sigma.
 But the Sigma is wider.

-I started off with 30 seconds but I think 60 seconds worked best for the time of day.
-I tried doing some long exposure HDR as well.
-The images here are all HDR images with exposure times between 2 seconds and 30 seconds.
+I started with 30 seconds, but I think 60 seconds worked best for the time of day.
+I tried doing some long-exposure HDR as well.
+The images here are all HDR images with exposure times between 2 and 30 seconds.
 The exposures were combined in Photomatix Pro 5.